inchlab-utsa/inchlab-utsa.github.io/nav/current_members.md

   </div>
   <div>
     <h2>Christopher Huong</h2>
     <p>Chris is a current masters student in the psychology program at UTSA.
 He graduated with a BA in psychology from Washington State University.
 His research interests are investigating the network structure of depressive symptomatology, and how different factors (e.g., physical activity levels) influence individual symptoms.
 He is particularly interested in using intensive longitudinal methods to reveal how the temporal dynamics of symptoms unfold over time.
-Outside of the lab, he can found be at the gym, reading, or cooking.
-Chris can be reached at <a href = "mailto: christopher.huong@utsa.edu">christopher.huong@utsa.edu</a></p>
+Outside of the lab, Chris can found be at the gym, reading, or cooking.
+He can be reached at <a href = "mailto: christopher.huong@utsa.edu">christopher.huong@utsa.edu</a></p>
   </div>
 </div>